Item |

 Nevada has a random weighted bonus point draw system.
 Every applicant who applies has a chance to draw the tags they applied for; however, bonus points increase the chances of success in drawing a tag.
 The Nevada tag quota split for residents and nonresidents is approximately a 90/10 split.

-The only reason not to apply for hunts is if you cannot afford the cost of the tag should you draw it or the time off of work.
+The only reason not to apply for hunts is if you cannot afford the cost of the tag, should you draw it, or the time off from work.

 Bonus points are squared in the draw.
 For example, if you have five bonus points, you will have 26 chances in the draw (5 x 5 + 1 (this year’s application) = 26).
 If an applicant draws a tag or fails to apply for two consecutive years, the bonus points will be purged.